fedora-copr/fedora-copr.github.io/README.md

 ### Remote-included post

+GitHub Pages doesn't support plugins (see [docs](https://help.github.com/articles/adding-jekyll-plugins-to-a-github-pages-site/)), so don't do this until we find a workaround.
-If the post was already published and is written in Markdown, you can remote-include it's content like this
+~~If the post was already published and is written in Markdown, you can remote-include it's content like this~~

     ---
     title: <some title>